-Sperm donated by sperm donors can be used in IVF (In Vitro Fertilization), IUI (Intra Uterine Insemination) and other fertility treatments.
+Sperm donated by sperm donors can be used in IVF (In Vitro Fertilization), IUI (Intra-Uterine Insemination) and other fertility treatments.
 Not, everyone can become a sperm donor.
 One has to fulfill certain criteria to become a sperm donor.
 Taller, fair, healthy and educated sperm donors are preferred.
 Sperm donors provide a semen sample at sperm banks or fertility clinics where it is screened in terms of its count, motility, morphology, progression, and volume and pH value.
 If after semen analysis, everything is found to be good, and then only semen sample is preserved, to be used in the future.
 Sperm donors need to abstain from ejaculation prior to 48-72 hours of providing the sample.
-This ensures that the semen sample has good count of sperms.
+This ensures that the semen sample has a good count of sperms.
 Sperm donors are paid around between Rs.
 500 andRs.2,000 once their sperm sample is accepted.
-Let’s discuss in more detail about the sperm donation process.

 What is sperm donation?

 Sperm donation is a medical procedure in which men donate their sperms to the couples to help them conceive a baby.
-These sperms are utilized forfertilization of the egg in females whose partners do not have required amount of sperm count or motility.
-Lower sperm count and morphology hinders the process of successful fertilization with egginside the uterus of the woman.
+These sperms are utilized for fertilization of the egg in females whose partners do not have the required amount of sperm count or motility.
+Lower sperm count and morphology hinders the process of successful fertilization with an egg inside the uterus of the woman.

 Who needs sperm donor?